gazebosim/sdf_tutorials/urdf/sdf_extensions.md

 `libsdformat 9.9.0` `frame` elements that represent the discarded joint and child link are generated to preserve their pose information.

-Fixed joint lumping is an optimization that benefits maximal coordinate physics engines by reducing the number of constraints needed to simulate the model.

-Fixed joint lumping is enabled by default, but can be disabled by setting `disableFixedJointLumping` to `true`.
+Fixed joint lumping is enabled by default, but can be disabled by setting `preserveFixedJoint` or `disableFixedJointLumping` to `true`.
+The two parameters behave similarly, but the `preserveFixedJoint=true` configuration results in a joint with a `fixed` type whereas the `disableFixedJointLumping=true` configuration results in a revolute joint with position limits set to 0.
+Note that when both `preserveFixedJoint=true` and `disableFixedJointLumping=true` are set on a joint, the `preserveFixedJoint` setting will take precedence and the resulting joint will have a `fixed` type.
+Fixed joint lumping can also be disabled for all joints if `ParserConfig::URDFPreserveFixedJoint` is `true`.

-> **Warning:** Disabling joint lumping (`disableFixedJointLumping=true`) should only be done when both parent and child links have positive mass and corresponding `<inertial>` elements.
+> **Warning:** Disabling joint lumping should only be done when both parent and
+> child links have positive mass and corresponding `<inertial>` elements.

 **Example:** The following URDF demonstrates fixed joint lumping where the resulting SDFormat output only has one link